lgatto/lgatto.github.io/_drafts/2022-12-16-maxquant-linux.md

 ---
-title: Installing and running MaxQuant on GNU Linux
+title: Installing and running MaxQuant on GNU/Linux
 tags: ["proteomics"]
 comments: false
 ---

-After a first analysis of 20 plasma samples, we wanted to compare the results of a single acquisition against a fractionation of the samples over 7 fractions, tallying a total of 140 raw files.
-This required a more powerful computer... running GNU Linux.
+After a first analysis of 20 plasma samples, we wanted to compare the results of a single acquisition against a fractionation of the same samples over 7 fractions, tallying a total of 140 raw files.
+This required a more powerful computer... running GNU/Linux.

 ## Installation

-My first reference was the following [video](https://www.youtube.com/watch?v=KHdvO1M85VM) by Pavel Sinitcyn, a post-doc in MaxQuant team.
-There's no actual installation of MaxQuant needed - the binaries simply need to be [downloaded](http://www.coxdocs.org/doku.php?id=maxquant:common:download_and_installation#download_and_installation_guide) and unzipped.
+My first reference was the following [video](https://www.youtube.com/watch?v=KHdvO1M85VM) by Pavel Sinitcyn, a post-doc in the MaxQuant team.
+There's no actual installation of MaxQuant - the binaries simply need to be [downloaded](http://www.coxdocs.org/doku.php?id=maxquant:common:download_and_installation#download_and_installation_guide) and unzipped.
 The challenge is however to install the infrastructure to run MaxQuant's C# code on Linux.